shorebirdtech/handbook/README.md

 hardest.
 Senior team members/founders have a responsibility to write these first tests and unlock the rest of the team to write tests for new areas.

+### Time management & Focus

+One of the lessons I've had to learn is focus, particularly when getting something off the ground.
+There is always more to do than any of us can accomplish.
+It's critical for us to be regularly reevaluating what we as a team view as the most important things to do and focus on those.
+I've generally found it to be more important to work on the most important thing than to finish what I've started at least in the early stages of a project.
+Techniques I've seen work well for this have involved 1) making a list every day together of the top N things to work on and distributing those, or b) setting a KPI for the week and only working on we see as moving that.

+Ian Hickson's approach (Flutter co-founder) was to have a whiteboard with his todo list on it, publicly visible next to his desk and would happily accept your argument as to why something else should be higher on the list.
+Adam Barth (another Flutter co-founder) and I (Eric) would regularly (often daily) write a list of what we saw was the most important things for the project and pick things off the list and do them.

 ## Management

 We don't currently have managers, or plan to anytime soon.
 Everyone just reports